fastread/src/Readme.md

   + Fire up your browser and go to [`http://localhost:5000/hello/`](http://localhost:5000/hello/).
 You'll see a page like below:
   ![](https://github.com/ai-se/MAR/blob/master/tutorial/screenshots/start.png?raw=yes)

-Use MAR
+Use FASTREAD
 -----

 1. Get data ready:
-  + Put your candidate list (a csv file) in *MAR > workspace > data*.
+  + Put your candidate list (a csv file) in *workspace > data*.
-  + The candidate list can be as the same format as the example file *MAR > workspace > data > Hall.csv* or a csv file exported from [IEEExplore](http://ieeexplore.ieee.org/).
+  + The candidate list can be as the same format as the example file *workspace > data > Hall.csv* or a csv file exported from [IEEExplore](http://ieeexplore.ieee.org/).

 2. Load the data:
-  + Click **Choose File** button to select your csv file in *MAR > workspace > data*.
+  + Click **Choose File** button to select your csv file in *workspace > data*.
 Wait a few seconds for the first time.
 Once the data is successfully loaded, you will see the following:
   ![](https://github.com/ai-se/MAR/blob/master/tutorial/screenshots/load.png?raw=yes)

 3. Begin reviewing studies: